corvaglia-alessio/meme-generator/README.md

 (He has created memes: "One does not simply..", "Computer engineer's sad life", "SDP.. but in red" (this last one is a copy of John's meme))

 - NAME: John USERNAME: `test2@polito.it`, PASSWORD: `test2`
-(He has created memes: "WA1 Exam", "SDP", "One does not simply (2) (this last one is a copy of Alessio's meme)")
+(He has created memes: "WA1 Exam", "SDP", "One does not simply (2)" (this last one is a copy of Alessio's meme))

 - NAME: Peter USERNAME: `test3@polito.it`, PASSWORD: `test3`
 (He has created memes: "20 Euros", "Memes everywhere", "Computer engineer's sad life" (this last one is a copy of Alessio's meme))